What is a pacemaker?

 - Some pacemakers are external and temporary, not surgically implanted.

-Your doctor may recommend an artificial pacemaker to make your heart beat more regularly if:
+Your doctor may recommend a pacemaker to make your heart beat more regularly if:

 - Your heartbeat is too slow and often irregular.

 - Your heartbeat is sometimes normal and sometimes too fast or too slow.

 It replaces the heart's defective natural pacemaker functions.

 - The sinoatrial (SA) node or sinus node is the heart's natural pacemaker.
 It's a small mass of specialized cells in the top of the right atrium (upper chamber of the heart).
 It produces the electrical impulses that cause your heart to beat.

 - A chamber of the heart contracts when an electrical impulse or signal moves across it.
 For the heart to beat properly, the signal must travel down a specific path to reach the ventricles (the heart's lower chambers).